 - 4 cups cooked white rice

-- 2 green peppers, chopped into large pieces, seeds removed
+- 2 green bell peppers chopped into large pieces, seeds removed

-- 2 red peppers, chopped into large pieces, seeds removed
+- 2 red bell peppers chopped into large pieces, seeds removed

 - diced tomatoes and cilantro for garnish